zulip/zulip/docs/documentation/integrations.md

   If you cannot find an SVG graphic of the logo, please find and include a PNG image of the logo instead.

+  If you do not provide an image, the default logo at `static/images/integrations/logos/generic.png` will be used.

 - Finally, generate a message sent by the integration and take a screenshot of the message to provide an example message in the documentation.